Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ## OpenAPI Specification

-The current specification can be found in  [a link](/docs/diagrams/OpenAPI.yml).
+The current specification can be found [here](/docs/diagrams/OpenAPI.yml).

 ## Test Specification